-- When applying it to document nodes, it is the visual equivalent to the Code Document Table. - When applying it to hyperlinks, it allows you to bring into a network all connected quotations. - When applying it to codes, you can successively bring in connected codes to support data modelling and theory building.
+- When applying it to document nodes, it is the visual equivalent to the Code Document Table.
+ATLAS.ti draws a blue lines between the codes, and the documents / document groups in which they occur. - When applying it to hyperlinks, it allows you to bring into a network all connected quotations. - When applying it to codes, you can successively bring in connected codes to support data modelling and theory building.